The full list

 Discography:

-A Sicilian group that released at least two singles between the end of the 70's and the early 80's, the first one being in a Ping Pong style with very light progressive influences.
-One of the songs is sung in italian, the other in english.
+A Sicilian group that released at least two singles around the end of the 70's, the first one being in a Ping Pong style with very light progressive influences.
+One of the songs is sung in Italian, the other in English.

 ARTI & MESTIERI